Emergencies may not be high on the list of things we love to think about, but emergency preparedness is critical.

-Why include these items in your basic emergency kit?
+Why include the items above in your basic emergency kit?

 Let’s talk about why it’s important to include each of those items in your basic emergency kit.
 (I’m using emergency kit in a broader sense here, since these items won’t all literally fit in a bag.)
 There’s some additional information for each one too.

 Water and food are pretty self-explanatory, since we all need them to live.
 You don’t want to be the one rushing to the store right before the big storm, not able to cook because the power is out, or stuck without the basics if it takes weeks for help to arrive.
 It can take weeks in some cases, and even longer to restore electricity, roads, etc.